MOACChain/MOAC-DOCS/Docs/MicroChainSCSMonitor.rst

 MicroChain SCS Monitor
 ----------------------

 SCS Monitor is a SCS node monitoring MicroChain status.
-MicroChain users can use this SCS node to monitor MicroChain status and get data from MicroChain.
+MicroChain owner can use this SCS node to monitor MicroChain status and get data from MicroChain.
+Only the owner of MicroChain can add monitors.

 Users can use RPC settings to get information fron SCS monitor.